Mahmoud Baharmast

-Mahmoud Baharmast (1899–1977) was an Iranian major general who served as the chief of staff of the Imperial Army in Iran in the period 1952–1953.
+Mahmoud Baharmast (1899–1977) was an Iranian major general who served as the Chief of the Joint Staff of the Imperial Army in Iran in the period 1952–1953.

 Early life and education

 Baharmast was born in 1899 in Tehran.
 He graduated from Dar al-Fonun, St. Louis School, Tehran, and Mushir al-Dawla School.
 He joined the Iranian army.
 In 1923 he was sent to Europe by the Ministry of War to continue his studies and graduated from the Fontainebleau Military Academy, France, specializing in artillery.